 You'll still need your band measurement to give you the number preceding the letter.
-For example, if your band size is 34 but your bust size is 37, then your bra size is 34C (difference of 3 means it's a C cup).
+For example, if your band size is 34 but your bust size is 37, then your bra size is 34C (difference of 3, again, means it's a C cup).
 Of course, it's worth mentioning that bras can fit differently according to different brands, but now you have the basic tools to work out your correct size.

 If you need more guidance, however, I also spoke to bra-fit expert Julia Mercer from M&S, who gave me some further insights so that if you ever want to know how to find the right size, you'll be in no doubt.
-First off, Julia said that as the average bust size of women in the UK is growing (34B to a 36D/36DD in the last decade), "it's become more important than ever to wear a bra for both comfort and support."
+First off, Mercer said that as the average bust size of women in the UK is growing (34B to a 36D/36DD in the last decade), "it's become more important than ever to wear a bra for both comfort and support."

-- Underband: This should be parallel to the floor and secure enough that only two fingers can fit under the elastic.
+Under-band: This should be parallel to the floor and secure enough that only two fingers can fit under the elastic.

-- Centre front: Should sit completely flat against the sternum.
+Centre front: Should sit completely flat against the sternum.

-- Side wire: Make sure this is flat against the rib cage and never digging into breast tissue.
+Side wire: Make sure this is flat against the rib cage and never digging into breast tissue.

-- Cup capacity: Breasts should sit fully into the cup without any spillage.
+Cup capacity: Breasts should sit fully into the cup without any spillage.

-- Straps: These should be adjusted to just fit two fingers on top of each other, which will give the right pressure for your shoulder.
+Straps: These should be adjusted to just fit two fingers on top of each other, which will give the right pressure for your shoulder.